WalternativE/GregorBeyerleDotMe/posts/2020-11-17-writing-formatters-for-dotnet-interactive.md

 ![Different ways to format discriminated unions with data using the dotnet interactive standard formatter](/images/posts/writing-formatters-for-dotnet-interactive/du_withdata_formatted.jpg)

 There's a bit to unpack here.
 The first line displays the data of the nice gift basket which is a `FruitBasket`.
 We get the descriptive `Fruits` table header because that's the name we gave to the field.
 For the `SpoiledFruitBasket` we did not specify this field name, so we'll get the standard `Item` label.
 It seems a bit odd to me, that we don't get to see which case identifier we're currently looking at.
-It gets even more odd when we see that the standard formatter dispalys the case identifier types correctly for lists.
+It gets even more odd when we see that the standard formatter displays the case identifier types correctly for lists.
 I'm not entirely sure why that's the case but I'll use my confusion about this odd choice to show how to register custom formatters.

 ## <a name="simple-plain-text-formatter">Simple Plain Text Formatter</a>